 The other factor that has affected the relationship between the yield curve and the economy is the stock of debt currently sitting on global balance sheets.

-One of the goals of quantitative easing was to induce companies to borrow money to invest would in turn would help revive the struggling global economy – and in that sense, the policy has succeeded.
+One of the goals of QE was to induce companies to borrow money to invest that would in turn would help revive the struggling global economy – and in that sense, the policy has succeeded.
 But a side-effect is that debt levels across the world have ratcheted sharply higher.
 This is fine if borrowing costs remain cheap.
 However, government bond yields set the benchmark for borrowing costs and if they continue to rise, those companies and countries battling to meet their debts will struggle, which in turn could hit economic growth.